-When installed, an OpenTherm compatible boiler (such as an Intergas ECO RF) using OpenTherm compatible controls (Honeywell evohome paired with a Honeywell R8810A1018 OpenTherm Bridge) will control your boiler’s water temperature and modulate the appliance to the correct control setpoint at all times.
+When installed, an OpenTherm compatible boiler (such as an Intergas ECO RF) using OpenTherm compatible controls (Honeywell evohome paired with a Honeywell R8810A1018 OpenTherm Bridge) will control your boiler’s water temperature and modulate the appliance to the correct 'Control Setpoint' at all times.

 Basic ON/OFF heating controls (including Time, Proportional & Integral (TPI) controlled heating systems) have no affect on the boilers water temperature and this is always controlled by a fixed preset value (normally set at the boiler).
 This is not the most efficient way to run the boiler, especially during Spring & Autumn months when heating demand is less than in Winter months.

 In the UK, the traditional way to control a central heating system is with a basic ON/OFF or TPI room thermostat.
-The room thermostat is set to a temperature and will switch the boiler ON and OFF; when the room temperature falls below the temperature set point, the thermostat switches the boiler ON and then when the room temperature goes above temperaure set point, the thermostat turns the boiler OFF.
+The room thermostat is set to a temperature and will switch the boiler ON and OFF; when the room temperature falls below the temperature set point, the thermostat switches the boiler ON and then when the room temperature goes above temperature set point, the thermostat turns the boiler OFF.
 The result of this is shown in the graph below.

-The OpenTherm thermostat graph above shows how once the temperature of the room nears its temperature setpoint, the boiler is told to reduce its output (control setpoint) to prevent the room temperature overshooting.
-Once the room sensor sees that the temperature setpoint has been achieved, it will tell the boiler to change its temperature setpoint to a lesser value, dependant on the feedback the room sensor is receiving.
+The OpenTherm thermostat graph above shows how once the temperature of the room nears its temperature set point, the boiler is told to reduce its output (Control Setpoint) to prevent the room temperature overshooting.
+Once the room sensor sees that the temperature set point has been achieved, it will tell the boiler to change its temperature set point to a lesser value, dependant on the feedback the room sensor is receiving.

 Please look at the OpenTherm section on The EVOHOME Forum, if you have any questions about OpenTherm or its integration.